University of Virginia Cancer Center

 University of Virginia Cancer Center is a National Cancer Institute-designated Comprehensive Cancer Center affiliated with the University of Virginia School of Medicine and the UVA Health System.

-Focused on research and education, UVA Cancer Center has more than 175 member faculty researchers supported by approximately $75 million in annual funding.
+Focused on research and education, UVA Cancer Center has more than 250 member faculty researchers supported by more than $82 million in annual funding.
 The center also conducts regional outreach to improve awareness of cancer risks and access to screening and treatment.

-UVA Cancer Center is one of 53 comprehensive centers designated by the NCI, and the only one in Virginia.
+UVA Cancer Center is one of 57 comprehensive centers designated by the NCI, and the first in Virginia.

 History

 The University of Virginia Cancer Center was founded in 1984 and has been NCI-designated since 1987.
 This status is reviewed every five years.
 Its comprehensive designation became effective February 1, 2022.

 The center's director, Thomas P. Loughran Jr., discovered and is considered a leading expert in large granular lymphocytic (LGL) leukemia.
 He succeeded Michael J. Weber, who stepped down in 2013 after twelve years of service.

 UVA Cancer Center is funded as a partner in the federal Cancer Moonshot.
-The initiative is led by the Biden Administration and in 2022 set new goals of reducing the cancer death rate by half within 25 years while improving the lives of people with cancer and survivors.
+The initiative is led by the Biden administration and in 2022 set new goals of reducing the cancer death rate by half within 25 years while improving the lives of people with cancer and survivors.